Efficient quantum state tomography with convolutional neural networks

-\textbf{NN-QST benchmarks.} We benchmark the tomography scheme by comparing it to two conventional schemes: MLE, as it presents the go-to choice for many small scale qubit systems \cite{lanyon_measurement_2013, lvovsky_iterative_2004}, as well as direct estimation of observables from the dataset.
+We benchmark the tomography scheme by comparing it to two conventional schemes: MLE, i.e. parametrizing the full density matrix and maximizing the likelihood of this reproducing the dataset, as it presents the go-to choice for many small scale qubit systems and is commonly used in experiments \cite{lanyon_measurement_2013, lvovsky_iterative_2004}, as well as direct estimation of observables from the dataset.
 To carry out this comparison we generate synthetic measurement data sets.
-We compute a target density matrix exactly and compute its POVM distribution, from which we draw samples (typically $1k-10k$ for 16 qubit systems).
+We compute a target density matrix exactly and compute its POVM distribution, from which we draw samples ($1k-100k$ for 16 qubit systems).
 We then use these samples to train the network, resulting in the optimal variational representation $P\ind{NN}(\a)$.
-For small systems, i.e. those where it is feasible, we perform MLE to obtain a MLE-estimate for the density matrix, of which we compute the POVM distribution $P\ind{MLE}(\a)$.
+For small systems, i.e. those where it is feasible, we perform MLE to obtain an estimate for the density matrix following \cite{lvovsky_iterative_2004}, of which we compute the POVM distribution $P\ind{MLE}(\a)$.
 We then ask, which of these two estimates is closer to the ground truth target distribution, as measured by the classical infidelity

 This allows us to quantify, which of the two estimates is better, by using the quotient $D\ind{NN}/D\ind{MLE}$.
 If it is less than one, the network gives the better estimate for the target state compared to MLE, and vice versa.